Page not found

 This section focuses on:

-- Enabling legal environments, explaining why human rights and gender equality are important, how they may promote health or create barriers to health services and how responses can be strengthened to reach everyone, including key populations.
+- enabling legal environments, explaining what critical enablers are, why human rights and gender equality are important and how responses can be strengthened to reach everyone, including key populations

 Non-communicable diseases (NCDs)

 Non-communicable diseases (NCDs), principally cardiovascular disease, diabetes, cancer and chronic respiratory disease, are the world’s leading source of premature death, illness and disability.
-NCDs are not confined to wealthier nations - nearly 75 percent of NCD deaths occur in low and middle-income countries (LMICs), as do over 85 percent of premature NCD deaths.
+NCDs are not confined to wealthier nations—nearly 75% of NCD deaths occur in low- and middle-income countries (LMICs), as do over 85% of premature NCD deaths.